”After years of research we suddenly realised how to combine our findings. It was a eureka moment.”

-Amferia was born in Gothenburg, Sweden, when three PhD researchers who had been collaborating for five years, had the idea to combine their findings.
-After several conversations among themselves, in 2016 Amferia founders Saba Atefyekta, Anand Kumar Rajasehkaran and Martin Andersson, conceived a new class of antimicrobial material while working at Chalmers University of Technology .
+Amferia was born in Gothenburg, Sweden, when three PhD researchers who had been collaborating for five years had the idea to combine their findings.
+In 2016, after several conversations among themselves, Amferia founders Saba Atefyekta, Anand Kumar Rajasehkaran and Martin Andersson conceived a new class of antimicrobial material while working at Chalmers University of Technology .

 The approach was to utilise antimicrobial peptides—a potent antimicrobial molecule that Saba Atefyekta was investigating for biomaterial applications — in combination with a new amphiphilic hydrogel developed by Anand Rajasekharan for his PhD research on synthetic bone.